Momentum-Team-14/build-a-calculator-part-1-moellioHeather/README.md

 ## Directions

 This exercise will help you understand how to use JavaScript functions and algorithms.
 You will also work with the DOM and respond to user input.
+Our objective is to create a working calculator with HTML, CSS, and JavaScript, and we are going to tackle this in two stages.

 ### Step 1: Set up your project